 EPEC is an easy-to-use, award-winning physical education curriculum aligned with national (NASPE) standards.
 EPEC teaches students the knowledge and skills and fosters the competence and confidence they need to enjoy physical activity for a lifetime.

 School administrators reinforce nutrition messages through provided morning announcements and by including nutrition and physical activity blurbs found in this guide on school websites or newsletters.

-The NKFM is currently implementing PE-Nut in 24 schools, reaching a total of 7,417 students with nutrition education in the gym, over the public announcement system, in the library and with family resources.
+The NKFM is currently implementing PE-Nut in 18 schools, reaching over 10,000 students per year with nutrition education in the gym, over the public announcement system, in the library and with family resources.
 Over 3,000 students are in PE-Nut classrooms where their teacher receives additional nutrition and physical education resources and a nutrition educator guest teaches to reinforce health messages.

 “I was surprised how easy it was to ‘plug-in’ nutrition education into my plant unit and Writers Workshop How-To (Make a Healthy Sandwich) lesson.
 My class also keeps a journal about the soft fruits and veggies daily.
 Also, I talked to every parent about the program at conferences.”

 “What a great program!!
 [Our Nutrition Educator] is so motivated, energetic, and shares great ideas/info with us.
 This program is also great because it is geared for the kids to learn nutrition, healthy habits and exercise.
 Thank you.”

 “I learned that by trying new things you are more healthy.
 Thank you for telling me to be healthy.
 I love being healthy.”